stat545ubc-2022/KaranvirSingh_MiniDataAnalysis/Milestone2/mini-project-2.md

 <!--------------------------- Start your work below --------------------------->

 **I am going to untidy my data - to do this, I am going to combine two columns together (the applicant and the year).
+This could easily happen if during the data entry the two varibles were collected together and recorded together.
 Now I have one column that contains two variables, which is untidy.**

 ``` r
 buildings_untidy <- building_permits %>% unite(col="applicant_year", c("applicant", "year"), sep="_")